 UI & Dashboard

 After signing in, the dashboard is minimalistic, clean & intuitive.
-The current UI and UX updates converted the three-column layout to a clean-looking two-column design and picked different colors.
+First, the current UI and UX updates converted the three-column layout to a clean-looking two-column design and picked different colors.

-The left column is where the documents tree, collections, search, templates are.
+Second, the left column is where the documents tree, collections, search, templates are.
 Basically, it is now converted into a navigation menu, where you can easily find everything you need.
-When first opening the account, you will be welcomed by two documents: “Getting started” & “What can you use it for?”.
-They are meant to help you get started using this software documentation tool.
+Third, when first opening the account, you will be welcomed by two documents: “Getting started” & “What can you use it for?”.
+Finally, they are meant to help you get started using this software documentation tool.

 That pretty much sums up the introduction and how to use it.
 Of course, there are other features like external sharing, hosting documents, comments.
-What is excellent about ArchBee.io is that the learning curve is practically inexistent.
+Furthermore, what is excellent about ArchBee.io is that the learning curve is practically inexistent.

 Now that you signed up, you are ready to start creating your first document with this great editor.
 The interface of the editor is clean, well planned, with minimum distraction.